KipCollo/Java-Revision/javaEE/mail/Readme.md

 associated Message and Multipart objects, for a typical call sequence returning a BodyPart containing text/plain content.

-### The Flags Class

-The Flags class represents the set of flags on a Message.
+- `The Flags Class`:- The Flags class represents the set of flags on a Message.
 Flags are composed of predefined system flags, and user defined flags.A System flag is represented by the Flags.Flag inner class.
 A User defined flag is represented as a String.
 User flags are case-independent.

 A set of standard system flags are predefined.
 Most folder implementations are expected to support these flags.
 Some implementations may also support arbitrary user-defined flags.
 The getPermanentFlags method on a Folder returns a Flags object that holds all the flags that are supported by that folder implementation.